Abu Zubaydah: Interrogation of Zubaydah

 Zubaydah was interrogated by two separate interrogation teams: the first from the FBI and one from the CIA.
 Ali Soufan, one of the FBI interrogators, later testified in 2009 on these issues to the Senate Committee that was investigating detainee treatment.
 Soufan, who witnessed part of the CIA interrogation of Zubaydah, described his treatment under the CIA as torture.
 The International Committee of the Red Cross and others later reached the same conclusion.
-While in CIA custody, Zubaydah lost his left eye.
+While in CIA custody, Zubaydah's previously damaged left eye was surgically removed.

 Because of the urgency felt about the interrogation of Zubaydah, the CIA had consulted with the president about how to proceed.
 The General Counsel of the CIA asked for a legal opinion from the Office of Legal Counsel, Department of Justice about what was permissible during interrogation.